dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![](images/extractlocation.png "Extract to documents")

-2. Open an elevated PowerShell ISE window.
+3. Open an elevated PowerShell ISE window.

-3. Configure the PowerShell execution policy **Unrestricted** for the current user.
+4. Configure the PowerShell execution policy **Unrestricted** for the current user.

     ```
      Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
     ```

-4. Navigate to where you unzipped the AzFilesHybrid.
+5. Navigate to where you unzipped the AzFilesHybrid.
 For example:

     ```
     cd C:\\AzFilesHybrid
     ```

-5. Install the Az PowerShell module
+6. Install the Az PowerShell module.

     ```
     if ($PSVersionTable.PSEdition -eq 'Desktop' -and (Get-Module -Name AzureRM -ListAvailable)) {